-For the past 25 years, the Coalition has been documenting the steady decline of the health of the Westport Rivers through water quality data collected as part of its Baywatchers monitoring program.
-Last month, the Coalition and the Westport Fishermen’s Association (WFA) released a report showing that the Westport Rivers have lost nearly half of their signature salt marsh islands during the past 80 years.
+For the past 25 years, the Coalition has been documenting the steady decline of the health of the Westport River through water quality data collected as part of its Baywatchers monitoring program.
+Last month, the Coalition and the Westport Fishermen’s Association (WFA) released a report showing that the Westport River has lost nearly half of its signature salt marsh islands during the past 80 years.
 Nitrogen pollution is increasingly being identified as a cause of salt marsh losses along the East Coast.

 Unfortunately, Westport isn’t the only community that’s waiting for a TMDL.
 Since 2013, MassDEP has been sitting on the scientific information needed to create TMDLs for several other Buzzards Bay estuaries including the Slocums/Little River in Dartmouth and Rands Harbor/Fiddlers Cove, Quissett Harbor, and Wild Harbor in Falmouth.
 Altogether, 30 Buzzards Bay estuaries need TMDLs due to severe nitrogen pollution.
 As of today, only three have them.